Xian-Wei/zhuxw/posts/first-update-on-zhuxw.md

 Feature-wise I added tags for posts as well as a search bar so you can filter my innumerable posts however you like.

 Not gonna lie it took me waaaay longer than I thought it would take. \
-My CSS and design skills, being absolutely deplorable, made it so I spent 80% of my time developing the interface than the features.
+My CSS and design skills, being absolutely deplorable, made it so I spent 80% of my time developing the interface.

 That's it, that's all I have for now.
 Yes.